Faculty and Research

 PhD, MS, BS, University of Wisconsin; MBA, University of Minnesota

 Diane Badame specializes in the fields of marketing management, customer satisfaction and new product development.
 She currently serves as the Academic and Program Director of the Master of Science in Marketing Program.
-Professor Badame received Marshall's Golden Apple Teaching Award in 2010.
+Professor Badame received Marshall's Golden Apple Teaching Award in 2010 and 2018.
 Before joining Marshall, she held senior management positions with major consumer packaged goods and financial services companies.
 Professor Badame also consults with business organizations in the areas of marketing strategy, new product developments and customer satisfaction.

 PhD, Ben-Gurion University; MBA, Tel-Aviv University

 Gil Appel joined the USC Marshall Marketing Department in 2016.
 His research focuses on the emerging digital world and in particular understanding growth and retention dynamics in digital markets as well as uncovering consumer behavior from digital data, turning "big data" into smart information.
 He collaborates with a range of firms from eBay to app developers, gaming companies, and others, to show how digital goods may grow fundamentally differently than classic physical products and to highlight the need to re-examine the fundamentals of new product marketing in the new consumer environment.
 He teaches Internet Marketing in the Marshall undergraduate program.

 MBA, University of Southern California; BA, University of California, Los Angeles